gpujs/benchmark/README.md

 - [Using With React Native](#expo)

 ### Installation
+NOTE: The package `gpu.js` needs to be installed separately.
 Benchmark is available on npm under the name `@gpujs/benchmark`.
 #### Using yarn
 ```sh